qooxdoo/qooxdoo/docs/mobile/mobile_overview.md

 Overview
 ========

-This is an introduction into qooxdoo's mobile framework. qooxdoo mobile provides a optimized widget set to build applications for mobile devices.
+This is an introduction into Qooxdoo's mobile framework. qooxdoo mobile provides a optimized widget set to build applications for mobile devices.

 Supported Mobile Operating Systems
 ----------------------------------